idaholab/moose/modules/stochastic_tools/doc/content/syntax/ParameterStudy/index.md

 ## Outputs

 The `ParameterStudy` syntax provides ways to output the results of the study in CSV and/or JSON format.
-The sampler matrix (the values of the perturbed parameters) and the resulting QoI values can be outputted by setting the [!param](/ParameterStudy/output_type) parameter to `csv` and/or `json`.
+The sampler matrix (the values of the perturbed parameters) and the resulting QoI values can be output by setting the [!param](/ParameterStudy/output_type) parameter to `csv` and/or `json`.
 However, the CSV output will not contain vector-type QoIs, like those from vector-postprocessors.
 The default for both of this parameter is `json`.
 A JSON output is automatically created if QoI statistics are computed.

 ## List of Objects